30 July 2021

 Estonia: Economic Innovation and Baltic Regional Security

-In this course you will explore two one-week modules that provide insight into what happens when a small country has big neighbouring countries.
+Gain insight into what happens when a small country has big neighbouring countries.
 In the first module you will grasp the scale and interconnectedness of the various challenges that Estonia has faced and might face in the future.
 Lectures focus on business and innovation, finance and its digital transformation.
 The second module concentrates on the international position and foreign policies of the countries of the Baltic Sea Region in connection to the NATO and the EU.

 Estonian Economic Innovation: Lessons Learned and Future Scenarios Module:

-The first module provides you with a comprehensive understanding of the main factors which have made Estonia one of the most successful countries undertaking many-sided social, economic and political reforms.
+The first module takes place in Tallinn and provides you with a comprehensive understanding of the main factors which have made Estonia one of the most successful countries undertaking many-sided social, economic and political reforms.
 A critical overview of the main actors and processes is presented in historical and dynamic perspective.
 Doctrinal convergence with western political thought is seen as the main factor behind the country's smooth accession to the EU and the NATO.
 However, lack of transparent social and economic goals in the current stage of development is presented as a general challenge for the entire society.

 In addition to the above described lectures and seminars - all delivered by professors with high international standing - the programme includes study visits to parliaments, governmental and public institutions, as well as to local non-governmental sector.